amos6224/terraform-elk/README.md

 key_name="<your private key name>"
 ```

-Modify the `variables.tf` file, replacing correct values for aws_amis for your region like:
+Modify the `variables.tf` file, replacing correct values for `aws_amis` for your region:

 ```
 variable "aws_amis" {